HongVince/2ND-PROJECT-SQL-Covid-19/README.md

 - Death count by country
 - Death count by continent
 - A high level look at the global statistics

+## Purpose of This Project

+The agenda of this project is to gather insight into Covid-19 deaths to identify factors affecting different countries/populations.

+##About Data

 ## High Level Findings
 Despite having a lower contraction rate, Mexico's mortality rate seems to surpass, China, India, the United States and the United Kingddom.
 This may be attributed to Mexico's Safe Distance campaign having an impact in reducing the contraction rate, but not impacting the proportion of hospitalized and deceased patients.